 Used by cat and dog owners alike, this nail trimmer is a winner.
 The only thing that we find holding us back with these clippers is that they are a little bigger.

 I hesitated whether or not to put this next choice in first place.
 It is also a #1 bestseller in the Small Animal Health Supplies category.
-The super efficient Pet Clippers by Whisker Wishes is of great quality and will not disappoint it’s buyer.
-It’s top features:
+The super efficient Pet Clippers by Whisker Wishes is of great quality and will not disappoint you.

 - Veterinarian approved